 Difference Between Cedarwood And Sandalwood | Cedarwood Vs. Sandalwood

-Both oils derived from the wood of trees and thus are wood oils.
+Both oils are derived from the wood of trees and thus are wood oils.
 They have a warm and woodsy scent that is grounding and also promotes calmness.
 Both oils have a smoky, woody scent to them.

 Despite these similarities, there are certain differences as well between the two.
 In this post, the difference between these two oils is discussed in detail.